 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 Keep in mind that all preschoolers do things in their own time and on their own terms.
 What one is ready for, another might not be.
 Please use your best mama judgement when planning activities for your little kids.

-If you’ve been around for a while, you’ve probably noticed the fine print at the top of each and every one of our Mother Goose Time posts.
+If you’ve been around for a while, you’ve probably noticed the fine print at the top of each and every one of our activity posts.

 One of the reasons it’s there is to remind y’all that every toddler and preschooler is unique.
 They all have different strengths and weaknesses.
 Not surprising, right?

 When I get a little yellow school bus box, I take some time to look through the activities for each day and think about how I can make things all kinds of awesome.
 You can check out my process for planning this month’s theme here.

 Of course my goal as a homeschool mama is to individualize all of what we’re doing for the little guy.
 There’s no sense in sticking with something if it’s not working, right?

 Mother Goose Time is nothing less than amazing and I wouldn’t change anything about it.
 Here’s the thing, though.
 Occasionally, it makes sense to switch it up and do our own thing.